Nova Scotia Weather

 - Mid December to mid March: 0 to -15 degrees Celsius (0 to 32 degrees Fahrenheit)

 Weather forecasts and reports in Nova Scotia are given in Celsius measurements.
-For approximate temperature conversion, use this easy calculation:
+For approximate temperature conversion, use this calculation:

 - Fahrenheit to Celsius: subtract 30 and divide by 2.